See Also: Local Playback of Published Content Doesn’t Work with Flash Player 23 and Later

-Publish your course to Articulate 360 to collect feedback from stakeholders and track version history with Articulate Review.
-It’s a great way to collaborate on a project before distributing the finalized course.
+Publish your course to Review 360 to collect feedback from stakeholders and track version history.
+It’s a great way to collaborate on a project before distributing the finalized course to learners.

-- First, publish your course to Articulate 360.
+- First, publish your course to Review 360.

 - Then, invite stakeholders to review the course.